How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 Nowadays many people have additional devices and applications apart from their phones โ€” fitness bracelets, smartwatches, various activity and sleep trackers, smart scales, apps for running track, calorie count, etc.

-To improve the user experience and engagement you could make it possible to synchronize oneโ€™s device with your app to immediately transfer any important data about activity or state of health.
+To improve poor user experience and engagement you could make it possible to synchronize oneโ€™s device with your app to immediately transfer any important data about activity or state of health.

 Itโ€™s convenient since users wonโ€™t have to switch between apps to track steps in one app and a heart rate in another.